Jack-Gitter/tunes/README.md

 ## Backend code structure

-### NOTE

 ![image](./images/backend-code-structure.png)

+## Environment Variable File

+Within the project there exists a .env.example file.
+This serves as an example for users to populate their own.
+Simply cp .env.example .env and populate this file with the required environment variables to get started

+## Makefile

+A makefile is used to easily start the application, run the docker containers, and run database migrations.
+All of the relevant commands can be found in ~/Makefile
+The makefile includes the .env file described above, so database migration and application integration are seamless

 ## Spotify Integration

 Tunes is directly integrated with spotify.
 In order to use the application, you will need a spotify premium account to log in with.
 All song, album, and artist information is pulled from the spotify [webAPI](https://developer.spotify.com/documentation/web-api)

-## Hand-rolled Authentication and User Sessions via JWT
+## Hand-rolled Authentication and Authorization/User Sessions via JWT

-Authentication is performed with a little bit of help from the spotify webAPI.
-Users log in with their spotify account by visiting the login endpoint provided by tunes.
-Tunes implements the spotify authorization code flow.
-Once users authenticate via spotify, their credentials are returned to the
-Tunes application.
-Users are then entered into the Tunes database.
-The information returned by the spotify authentication endpoint is wrapped in a Tunes-specific JWT, which adds some additional information which helps identify which permissions a user has on the website.
-It is signed with a secret key, and returned to the user via cookies along with a refresh JWT.
-The refresh JWT is set to be http-only, while the access JWT is not
+* Authentication steps:
+    * Integrate with spotify authorization code flow to retreieve a spotify API key via authorization code flow
+    * Wrap spotify API key along along with some extra user information in a JWT, and return this to the user in a cookie
+    * Upsert user into database with default role of "BASIC"
+    * Return a refresh JWT in a http only cookie

+* Authorization
+    * When users reach out to the Tunes API, they must attach the access JWT in their Authorization header with the format "Bearer access_jwt"
+    * User Authorization is handled via a middlewhere which checks the user role in the JWT

-## CSRF Prevention and Double Submit Cookies
+# CSRF Prevention and Double Submit Cookies

 Authenication is implemented via the Authentication HTTP header, to mitigate CSRF attack vectors.
 The frontend application has to grab the JWT from the cookie and put it in the authorization header with each request.
 This is safe, because other websites cannot read the cookies set for the Tunes frontend, meaning if they attempt a CSRF attack, the Authorization header will be empty (or falsely populated) and the Tunes backend will return either a 403 Forbidden or 401 Unauthorized.
 This JWT is short lived and therefore the frontend will need to utilize the refresh JWT in order to keep the access JWT up to date

-## Refreshing JWT
+# Refreshing JWT

 In order to refresh the access JWT provided by the tunes backend, the frontend simply hits the refresh JWT endpoint.
 The frontend needs to set the Authorization header with the expired access JWT in order for the request to be successful, to mitigate CSRF attacks.
 Refreshing is implemented to limit the time an attacker has access to the users account in the event that the